 Brian and Jill can be reached at firstname.lastname@example.org

-Chris has been a member of the Rotary Club of Lethbridge for 29 years, and has volunteered at the festival for many years, usually in the beer gardens.
+Chris has been a member of the Rotary Club of Lethbridge since 1985, and has volunteered at the festival for many years, usually in the beer gardens.

-This is Chris’ third year working with festival vendors.
+Chris has been working with festival vendors since 2012.
 As a longtime local business owner, he understands the need for businesses to engage in their communities, and is happy to help businesses make that happen with the dragon boat festival.